Herbs to help improve memory and focus

 Turmeric is a renowned super-spice.
 It targets almost every body system and works as an all-round anti-inflammatory and antioxidant.
 But why is this beneficial for the brain?
 Well, the powerful anti-inflammatory effects of turmeric, combined with its antioxidant capability mean that it is incredibly protective to the brain.
 It also boosts cardiovascular health and the circulation, including circulation to the brain.
 So turmeric, root thought to help with memory has the ability, like brahmi and gotu kola, to enhance overall cognitive functioning whilst also providing a high level of protection- a great herb for the developing brain of students who are in search of effective ways to improve memory and concentration.

-Turmeric is an excellent all-rounder and tastes delicious both in food and in tea, but can also be taken in supplement form.
+Turmeric is an excellent all-rounder and tastes delicious both in food and in tea.
 It can also prove very beneficial for the digestion, so it might be a good option for those who find that their digestion becomes a bit unsettled in times of extreme stress.
 Also, if you enjoy exercise as a form of stress relief and a way to improve memory, turmeric is well-known for improving athletic capability, through increasing blood flow and oxygen to the muscles and joints.

 Green tea and matcha